nairraghav/Introduction-To-Python/lessons/lesson02-python-basics/data-structures.md

 efficient manner.

 ## List
 As the name suggests, a `list` is a data structure which can contain various data types.
-It's purpose is to contain multiple data at the same time.
+Its purpose is to contain multiple data objects at the same time.
 It is an ordered data structure, meaning that whatever order items are added to the list will stay in that order unless modified.
-Each element in the list is associated with an index, which specifies where in the list it stays.
-In python (and many other programming languages), indexing starts at 0.
+Each element in the `list` is associated with an index, which specifies where in the list it stays.
+In Python (and many other programming languages), indexing starts at 0.
 This means that the first item in the list is at the 0th index.
-Thus, the size of a list is the last item's index + 1.
-Let's take a look at how we can initialize a list!
+Thus, the size of a `list` is the last item's index + 1.
+Let's take a look at how we can initialize a `list`!

 ```python
 x = [1, 2, 3]               # this is a list of 3 items where 1 is the 1st item, 2 is the 2nd item, 3 is the 3rd
 ```

-We can get a specific item from a list by it's index by using the square brackets after the list variable's name
+We can get a specific item from a `list` by it's index by using the square brackets after the list variable's name

 ```python
 x = [1, 2, 3]